jeremyash13/Obsidian_Vault/Time Complexity - Big O Notation.md

 ##### O(2^n) - Exponential Time
 - run time grows at the rate of $2^n$
 - very poor efficiency
-- algorithm most likely depends on nested loops
+- nested loops are most likely the culprit of exponential run-time

 ![[Time+Space_Complexity_Cheatsheet.png]]